 The Zen Studies Society Ethical Guidelines

 The Buddhist Precepts are a fundamental part of Zen Buddhist practice.
 They help create a safe and supportive environment for all.
-It is each person's responsibility to follow and honor the tradition.
+It is each person's responsibility to follow and honor these Ten Important Precepts.
 The precepts are:

-The Zen Studies Society is a community based on trust and respect.
-Sangha members are expected to interact with one another in a manner that reflects this trust and respect and are expected to behave in an ethical manner flowing from the Precepts.
-At Dai Bosatsu, no hunting or fishing is allowed.
-In addition, no driving of any motor vehicle or water craft is allowed while under the influence of alcohol or any other drug.
-The following behaviors are not permissible for any teacher, guest lecturer, monastic, Sangha member, program attendee or visitor at either Dai Bosatsu Zendo or New York Zendo:
+The Zen Studies Society is a community based on trust, harmony, and respect.
+Sangha members are expected to interact with one another in a manner that upholds the Precepts.
+The following behaviors are not permissible for any teacher, guest lecturer, monastic, Sangha member, program attendee, or visitor at either Dai Bosatsu Zendo or New York Zendo: